schaunwheeler/tmt/README.md

 Preparation:

-* `MakeWordLists` take lists of sentiment-laden words from General Iniquirer (http://www.wjh.harvard.edu/~inquirer/), the list compiled by Finn Årup (http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010), or the list compiled by Bing Liu (http://www.cs.uic.edu/~liub/FBS/sentiment-analysis. html#lexicon) - or from all three lists (the default).
+* `MakeWordLists` take lists of sentiment-laden words from General Inquirer (http://www.wjh.harvard.edu/~inquirer/), the list compiled by Finn Årup (http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010), or the list compiled by Bing Liu (http://www.cs.uic.edu/~liub/FBS/sentiment-analysis. html#lexicon) - or from all three lists (the default).
 More information about these lists and other can be found at http://sentiment.christopherpotts.net/ lexicons.html.
-The function combines and deconflicts the lists, preprocesses the words to make them compatible with use a regular expression patterns, and deconflicts the sentiment words with the list of common English stop words from the tm package.
+The function combines and de-dupes the lists, preprocesses the words to make them compatible with use a regular expression patterns, and deconflicts the sentiment words with the list of common English stop words from the tm package.
 It returns a list with three elements - 'pos', 'neg', and 'stops'.

-* `CleanText` is a general set of text-cleanin rules.
-It changes everything to lower case, removes numbers and punctuation except in contractions, ensures that most contractions with omitted apostrophes get those apostrophes inserted, and removes specifid stop words.
+* `CleanText` is a general set of text-cleaning rules.
+It changes everything to lower case, removes numbers and punctuation except in contractions, ensures that most contractions with omitted apostrophes get those apostrophes inserted, and removes specified stop words.
 A 'neutralize' option replaces all empty strings with the word 'neutral' (for purposes of the sentiment-analysis function in this package).
 A vector of words to remove can also be passed to the function.